codingmak/Assessment/README.md

 Note: In the main.tf file in the provider block -> connection is where the private key is used for ssh.

-For user input when destroying:
+For when destroying:

+When asked:

 var.local_ip
-Enter a value:
+Enter:
 0.0.0.0

 var.region
-Enter a value:
+Enter:
 us-east-1

-It will ask if you want to destroy type: yes
+It will ask if you want to destroy type
+Enter:
+yes